rachelkuzmich/rachelkuzmich.github.io/index.md

 # Welcome

-I am Rachel Kuzmich, a researcher interested in ecology and remote sensing.
-My work focuses on understanding spatiotemporal aspects of forest dynamics.
+Hello!
+I'm Rachel Kuzmich, a researcher interested in ecology and remote sensing.
+Much of my work is focused on understanding spatiotemporal aspects of forest dynamics.

 This site is where I share my research and teaching work, projects and publications, and writing about my academic journey.